kalpeshSavale/imdb-top-1000-movies/README.md

 The data in this dataset has been scraped using Python BeautifulSoup from the publicly available website https://www.imdb.com.

 * imopritng useful libraries:

+* call url using get func:

+* call html parser

+* formate the html content using:

+#all conatint in h3 tag where class name is lister-item-header

+# Creating a loop for all 100 pages:

+* creating loop for each page where data want to extract:

 import pandas as pd
 import requests
 from bs4 import BeautifulSoup

-* call url using get func:
 response=requests.get("https://www.imdb.com/search/title/?count=100&groups=top_1000&sort=user_rating").text

-* call html parser
 soup=BeautifulSoup(response,'lxml')

-* formate the html content using: print(soup.prettify())

-#all conatint in h3 tag where class name is lister-item-header
-soup.find_all('h3')[0]

-# Creating a loop for all 100 pages:
-final=pd.DataFrame()

-* creating loop for each page where data want to extract:
+print(soup.prettify())

+for i in soup.find_all('h3'):
+    print(i.text.strip())

+info =soup.find_all('div',class_='lister-item-content') #searching on whole description box and save into info.

+len(info)

 for j in range(1,100):
     url ='https://www.imdb.com/search/title/?groups=top_1000&sort=user_rating,desc&count=100&start=201&ref_={}'.format(j)